GRCB SUMMER VOLUNTEER OPPORTUNITIES

 -Space for volunteers is limited, please apply early for best consideration.

 -While our programming is guided by the experiences of girls and women, we are committed to creating an inclusive environment that supports and welcomes a wide range of marginalized gender identities and expressions.
-We welcome women, trans, and gender nonconforming volunteers.
+We welcome women, transgender, and gender nonconforming volunteers.

 -All new volunteers will be interviewed and a background check is required for volunteers.